 The bombing of Rotterdam aka Rotterdam Blitz

-So it was that Nazi bombers dropped incendiary bombs over Rotterdam, quickly starting a fire which destroyed approximately 25,000 homes and ended the lives of nearly 900 people.
+So it was that Nazi bombers dropped incendiary bombs over Rotterdam, quickly starting a fire that destroyed approximately 85,000 homes and ended the lives of nearly 900 people.
 The Dutch were at last no match for the Nazi war machine.
 Yielding to threats that the same fate would await Utrecht and Amsterdam, the Dutch surrendered unconditionally after the bombing of Rotterdam, marking the beginning of five years of Nazi occupation.

-Bombing of Rotterdam: the legacy
+The bombing of Rotterdam: the legacy

-The most confrontational to the bombing of Rotterdam, however, is without a doubt the statue De Verwoeste Stad.
+How can we best keep this part of history preserved for future generations?
+The most confrontational to the bombing of Rotterdam is without a doubt Ossip Zadkine’s statue De Verwoeste Stad.
 Located at a square named after the year 1940, the statue leaves the viewer with a haunting image of a soul in anguish that had its heart torn out.

-The Forgotten Bombardment (1943)
+The Forgotten Bombardment of 1943

-Though our relationship with the Germans has improved to the point that we’re basically BFF’s today, het Bombardement has been an important reason why Dutch resentment against Germans lingered for a long time after World War II.
+Though our relationship with the Germans has improved to the point that we’re basically BFFs today, het Bombardement has been an important reason why Dutch resentment against Germans lingered for a long time after World War II.
 In this respect, it’s quite telling that there’s another bombardment of Rotterdam which took place during the war which has remained unknown for a long time.

 Rotterdam literally rose from the ashes to become a beacon of Dutch culture once again.
-Priding itself with its no-nonsense mentality, Rotterdam is a city teaming with life and innovation.
+Priding itself with its no-nonsense mentality, Rotterdam is a city teeming with life and innovation.
 As we say here: niet lullen, maar poetsen (this is best left untranslated, but it refers to a hands-on work ethos).
 Home to some of the most well-known Dutch pieces of architecture such as the Euromast and the Kubuswoningen, the skyline of Rotterdam is no less than iconic.